endstone-insider/dwarf2cpp/README.md

 Typical use cases include:

-* Analysing the internals of Minecraft: Bedrock Edition.
+* Analysing the internals of proprietary software.
 * Supporting the development of plugin frameworks such as **[Endstone](https://github.com/EndstoneMC/endstone)**.
 * Research on automated source reconstruction from DWARF.